Daseinsanalysis in Scientific Discours:

 INTRODUCTION

-Daseinsanalysis stands at a decisive threshold.
 Rooted in phenomenology and hermeneutics, it offers a unique understanding of human existence.
-And yet, its presence in contemporary scientific discourse remains marginal—not only because its mode of thinking does not conform to certain paradigmatic requirements, but also because many representatives of Daseinsanalysis have so far contributed too little to existing scientific dialogues.
-The responsibility does not lie solely with the ‘mainstream’, but also with shortcomings in training, methodological connectivity, and self-positioning.
-In many cases, the marginal role of Daseinsanalysis is less the result of ideological opposition than of practical deficits—such as insufficient education in scientific research, limited familiarity with academic standards, and a lack of publication activity.
-Those who do not enter the arena of discourse—or are not equipped to do so—cannot expect to be seen or heard.
+And yet, its presence in contemporary scientific discourse remains marginal – not only because its mode of thinking does not conform to certain paradigmatic requirements, but also because many representatives of Daseinsanalysis have so far contributed too little to existing scientific discourses.
+The blame is not to be found solely in the technocratic “mainstream”. but also in shortcomings and misguided developments within Daseinsanalysis, e. g. shortcomings in training, methodological connectivity, and self-positioning.
+In many cases, the marginal role of Daseinsanalysis is less the result of ideological opposition than of practical deficits – such as insufficient education in scientific research, ignorance regarding scientific standards, and a lack of publication activity.
+Those who do not enter the arena of discourse – or are not equipped to do so – cannot expect to be seen or heard.
+Moreover, the very notion of “scientific discourse” deserves critical reflection.
+Science is not a uniform enterprise: it encompasses diverse cultures of inquiry – from the quantifying rigor of experimental methods to the interpretive depth of the humanities.
+In disciplines such as history, anthropology, and philosophy, objectivity is not measured in numbers, but in contextual insight and coherence.
+These domains already share affinities with Daseinsanalysis – through their commitment to meaning, situated under- standing, and the human world in its lived complexity.
+The marginality of Daseinsanalysis, then, is not only a matter of ideological misfit, but of missed dialogue with those parts of science where it might naturally belong.

-How can Daseinsanalysis engage in scientific discourse—without compromising its ontological foundations, and while actively contributing to interdisciplinary knowledge?
+This conference explores a pressing challenge: How can Daseinsanalysis engage in scientific discourse without compromising its ontological foundations, and while actively contributing to interdisciplinary knowledge?

+The task is not to invent a new science, but to learn the languages of existing ones – by engaging their frameworks, understanding their assumptions, and interpreting them from a daseinsanalytical perspective.
+This requires scholarly training, conceptual clarity, and the willingness to enter scientific arenas with both openness and rigor.
 Importantly, Daseinsanalysis was never anti-scientific.
-Neither Ludwig Binswanger, nor Medard Boss nor Martin Heidegger rejected science as such.
-Rather, they sought to question the unexamined assumptions of modern science—especially the reduction of the human being to objectivity, causality, and measurability.
+None of its key figures – Ludwig Binswanger, Medard Boss, Gion Condrau, or even Martin Heidegger – rejected science as such.
+Rather, they sought to question the unexamined assumptions of modern science – especially the reduction of the human being to objectivity, causality, and measura- bility.
 Heidegger was not an enemy of science but a critic of the prevailing, unreflected concept of it.
-He demanded that science become aware of its own ontological presuppositions.
+He demanded that science become aware of its own ontological presup- positions.
 Boss, in turn, was a trained physician, analytically educated, and a university lecturer.
 He upheld high standards of professional and methodological seriousness.
 But for him, it was clear: science in the form of natural science alone is not sufficient to do justice to the human being.

-What happened then?
 In practice, Daseinsanalysis as a whole developed a fundamentally skeptical stance toward empirical research, diagnostic systems, and methodological standardization.
-While this was motivated by a justified critique of reductionism, it was rarely accompanied by the development of a coherent alternative scientific framework.
-The emphasis on personal experience, phenomenology, and existential openness—though central—was often elevated to a position that left Daseinsanalysis disconnected from broader scientific dialogue and evidence-sensitive fields.
+While this was motivated by a justified critique of reduc- tionism, it was rarely accompanied by the development of

-This was not in the spirit of Boss.
-He explicitly emphasized that Daseinsanalysis must prove itself within the scientific domain—albeit on the basis of a richer and more adequate conception of the human being.
+They explicitly emphasized that Daseinsanalysis must prove itself within the scientific domain – albeit on the basis of a richer and more adequate conception of the human being.
 Avoiding mainstream standards is not enough.
 Without articulating how its own standards function and how they can be made communicable, Daseinsanalysis risks intellectual isolation.
+A contemporary project that truly honors the legacy of the founders would need to:

-connect the ontological understanding of the human being with empirical inquiry,
+the human being with empirical inquiry,

-operate across disciplines (philosophy, medicine, psychology, anthropology),
+• operate across disciplines (philosophy,

-practice a critical form of scientific responsibility that reflects on its epistemological foundations,
+• practice a critical form of scientific responsibility that reflects on its epistemological foundations,

-treat therapy, research, and education as an integrated whole,
+• treat therapy, research, and education as an integrated whole,

-This conference is a step in that direction: a space for critical reflection, for renewal, and for rearticulating the unique contribution Daseinsanalysis can make to the future of science, therapy, and the human self- understanding.
+a space for critical reflection, for renewal, and for rearticulating the unique contribution Daseinsanalysis

 CONFERENCE THEMES

-We invite contributions related to the following four interrelated themes, which structure the conference.
-Each invites contributions that explore how Daseinsanalysis can participate meaningfully in scientific discourse— without abandoning its ontological roots.
+We invite contributions related to the following four inter- related themes, which structure the conference.
+Each invites contributions that explore how Daseinsanalysis can participate meaningfully in scientific discourse – without abandoning its ontological roots.

-1. OPENNESS TO SCIENCE
+1. OPENESS TO SCIENCE

 Dialogical Engagement and Methodological Integration